faith-ogun/faith-ogun/README.md

 - 👋 Hi, I’m @faith-ogun
 - 👀 I’m interested in bioinformatics, especially bioinformatics with a slight focus on oncology.
-- 🌱 I’m currently improving my coding skills and am working on developing my GitHub repositories
+- 🌱 I’m currently improving my coding skills and am working on developing my GitHub repositories and projects.
 - 💞️ I’m looking to work on an internship that would focus on bioinformatics with programs like R, Bash, Perl and Python.
 - 📫 How to reach me;
 - 📧 faithogun12@gmail.com or faith.ogundimu2@mail.dcu.ie for my college email